fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/k8s-node-rejoin.md

 ---
 title: Rejoin a decommissioned Portworx node back to the cluster in Kubernetes
 hidden: true
-keywords: rejoin decomissioned node, Kubernetes, k8s
+keywords: rejoin decommissioned node, Kubernetes, k8s
 description: This guide provides a recommended workflow for rejoining a decommissioned node with its original cluster.
 ---